xtexx/central/docs/admin/database-preparation.md

    Enter the password as prompted.

-3. Create database user which will be used by Forgejo, authenticated by password.
-This example uses `'passw0rd'` as password. _Please use a secure password for your instance._
+4. Create a new database user which will be used by Forgejo, authenticated by password.
+This example uses `'passw0rd'` as password. **Please use a secure password for your instance.**

-   For local database:
+   For a local database:

    ```sql
    SET old_passwords=0;
    CREATE USER 'forgejo'@'%' IDENTIFIED BY 'passw0rd';
    ```

-   For remote database:
+   If your database is hosted on another system than Forgejo (includes some containerized deployments):

    ```sql
    SET old_passwords=0;